-More on hierarchies look here: >>>>>
+More on hierarchies here: >>>>>

-1.1.1 Structural relations (Functional relations)
+1.1.1 Structural relations (Functional relations)(SRFR)

 More on structural relations here: >>>>>

-Example: Bikes and cars are related because they are sharing the same macro system: the roads.
-(They are related in additional ways than this)
+Example: Bikes and cars are related because they are sharing the same macro-system: the roads.
+(They are related in additional ways than this.)

-1.1.4 Horizontal structural relations (HoSR)
+1.1.4 Horizontal structural relations (SRHO)

 1.2.1.
-Semantic relations (SR):
+Semantic relations (SASR)

 Example: Fish — lives in — Water.
-Fish and water are the entities, lives in is the relation connector.
+Fish and water are the entities while lives in is the relation connector.

 Cow — is a — mammal